 I’ll say from the onset that Summer Hours is a film for specialized tastes.
 It’s not exciting.
 It’s hardly action-packed.
-Assayas plays his cards close to his chest—rarely commenting, never stressing his points, just letting the viewer take in the quiet enormity of what’s really going on beneath a story that can be reduced to one simply concept: disposing of a large estate and the collectibles it holds.
+Assayas plays his cards close to his chest—rarely commenting, never stressing his points, just letting the viewer take in the quiet enormity of what’s really going on beneath a story that can be reduced to one simple concept: disposing of a large estate and the collectibles it holds.
 But there’s a lot more going on beneath the surface of that simple concept.

 On its most basic level, the film is a kind of “end of an era” drama—the kind of emotionally charged work that makes one long to hold onto something that will soon be no more (what it is doesn’t even have to be entirely desirable).
 However, Assayas is going for something much more complex than that, as becomes obvious in his tendency to play against sentimentality at almost every turn.

 The film starts with a sequence that could easily have gone from the sentimental to the mawkish: the 75th birthday party for Hélène (Edith Scob), mother of three, grandmother of a few more and keeper of the flame for her late uncle, a painter, whose house she inhabits.
 The house is also where her three children—Adrienne (Juliet Binoche), Frédèric (Charles Berling) and Jérémie (Jérémie Renier)—grew up.
 The children make light of her old age.
 The most attached, Frédéric, even tries to deny it altogether, but the fact is that Hélène knows her time is short and is trying to settle what becomes of things after her death in the most pragmatic manner possible.
 She knows that which Frédéric refuses to see: that the house will have to be sold and the collections auctioned off or given to the state in lieu of taxes.
 She realizes that her children—Adrienne lives in New York City, Jérémie in China—are not a part of this past any longer, and that her grandchildren are even less so.